MARSgrup/Ichnaea-MST/README.md

 How to Use

 ✅ Local Use: Run the R Notebooks in RStudio, an IDE for R or use the tool via our web-based Shiny GUI.

-In this repository you will find the following files.
-Ichnaea‑MST User Manual.pdf contains the complete user manual for both the web application and the two R Notebooks intended for local execution.
-The three source codes are included in Ichnaea_MST.zip, which comprises the Shiny‑based web application and the R Notebooks Module1.Rmd and Module2.Rmd.
-The file Report_Ichnaea_MST.html provides an example of a results report generated from a binomial classification.
-The classification results without applying the T90 decay were obtained using the full set of MST markers, whereas the classification incorporating a hypothetical natural decay was performed using the reduced set of MST markers.
+In this repository you will find the following files:

+📙 Ichnaea‑MST User Manual.pdf: contains the complete user manual for both the web application and the two R Notebooks intended for local execution.

+The three source codes:

+📦 Ichnaea_MST.zip, which comprises the Shiny‑based web application.

+🧮 R Notebooks: Module1.Rmd and Module2.Rmd.

+📊 A results file, Report_Ichnaea_MST.html, provides an example of a report generated from a binomial classification.
+The classification outputs include two scenarios: one without applying T90 decay, using the full set of MST markers, and another using the reduced set of MST markers, in which the classification incorporates a hypothetical natural decay (a T90 of 48 hours and a residence time of 24 hours).

-In the results report, the data tables from the two EU research initiatives—TOFPSW (2001–2004, EVK1‑CT‑2000‑00080), Tracking the Origin of Faecal Pollution in Surface Waters, and AQUAVALENS (2012–2016, Grant 311846), Protecting the Health of Europeans by Improving Methods for the Detection of Pathogens in Drinking Water and Water Used in Food Preparation—have been expressly omitted.
+⚠️ In the results report, the data tables from the two EU research initiatives—TOFPSW (2001–2004, EVK1‑CT‑2000‑00080), Tracking the Origin of Faecal Pollution in Surface Waters, and AQUAVALENS (2012–2016, Grant 311846), Protecting the Health of Europeans by Improving Methods for the Detection of Pathogens in Drinking Water and Water Used in Food Preparation—have been expressly omitted.
 The same note appears in the file description